Mayurji/Mayurji/README.md

 #### Work

-   >**I am a Data Scientist with working experience on multiple domains like Logistics, Telecom and Social Media platforms.
-I have built systems from Product Image classification to text understanding for better customer experience.
-I have started reading and implementing deep learning research papers.**
+   **I am a Data Scientist with working experience on multiple domains like Logistics, Telecom and Social Media platforms.
+I have built systems from Fine grained for product image classification to text understanding for better customer experience.**

 #### How I Spend My Time
    * A vast amount of my time is spent on reading and experimenting with Deep Learning.